Michael Moroney (horseman): Life and career

+His first Group 1 win was with Imperial Angel in the 1985 New Zealand 1000 Guineas at Riccarton ridden by Jim Collett.

 While based at Matamata, New Zealand, he twice won the New Zealand training premiership.
-He moved to Morphetville, Adelaide, Australia in 1999 and then three years later he transferred to Flemington, Victoria.
+He moved to Morphettville, Adelaide, Australia in 1999 and then three years later he transferred to Flemington, Victoria.

+Moroney’s first Group 1 win in Australia was with Heavenly Body in the 1989 South Australian Oaks.

+In 2023 Moroney was inducted into the New Zealand Racing Hall of Fame.
-Michael's brother, Paul, who he co-trained with at one stage is a bloodstock consultant and agent.

-Michael's sister, Sue Moroney was a member of the New Zealand Parliament for the New Zealand Labour Party from 2005 until 2017.
+Moroney's brother, Paul, whom he co-trained with at one stage is a bloodstock consultant and agent.
+His sister, Sue, was a member of the New Zealand Parliament for the New Zealand Labour Party from 2005 until 2017.

+Michael Moroney died from cancer in Melbourne on 27 February 2025, at the age of 66.

+Moroney's career included 55 Group 1 wins: 32 in New Zealand and 23 in Australia.

 Notable horses and victories

-Michael Moroney has trained or co-trained a large number of high-class horses, including:
+Moroney trained or co-trained a large number of high-class horses, including: